-Our business is highly seasonal with the highest percentage of our sales occurring in the quarter ending in December.
-While our sales generally follow this seasonal trend, there can be no assurance that this trend will continue.
-If we miss key selling periods for products, for any reason, including product delays, product cancellations, or delayed introduction of a new platform for which we have developed products and services or through which we distribute our products and services, our sales likely will suffer significantly.
-Additionally, macroeconomic conditions or the occurrence of unforeseen events that negatively impact retailer or consumer buying patterns, particularly during the quarter ending in December, likely will harm our financial performance disproportionately.
+Historically our business has been highly seasonal with the highest percentage of our sales occurring in the quarter ending in December.
+While we expect this trend to continue in fiscal year 2019, there is no assurance that it will be so.
+If we miss key selling periods for products or services for any reason, including product delays or product cancellations our sales likely will suffer significantly.
+Additionally, macroeconomic conditions or the occurrence of unforeseen events that negatively impact consumer or retailer buying patterns, particularly during the quarter ending in December, likely will harm our financial performance disproportionately.